 The purpose of the HSG PDP is to demonstrate the capability of each participating measurement facility to meet the data quality objectives stated in the WAP for VOC headspace gases.
 In addition to the HSG PDP described in this document, there are two other elements to the PDP (nondestructive assay and RCRA constituent analysis in solid samples).
-These elements are described in three other PDP Plans: Performance Demonstration Program Plan for Nondestructive Assay of Drummed Wastes for the TRU Waste Characterization Program (DOE 2001a), Performance Demonstration Program Plan for Nondestructive Assay of Boxed Wastes for the TRU Waste Characterization Program (DOE 2001a), Performance Demonstration Program (DOE 2001b), and Performance Demonstration Program (DOE 2001c).
+These elements are described in three other PDP Plans: Performance Demonstration Program Plan for Nondestructive Assay of Drummed Wastes for the TRU Waste Characterization Program (DOE/CBFO-01-1005), Performance Demonstration Program (DOE/CBFO-01-1006), and Performance Demonstration Program Plan for RCRA Constituent Analysis of Solidified Wastes (DOE/CBFO-95-1077).
 The Carlsbad Field Office (CBFO) uses the PDP as part of the assessment and approval process for the measurement facilities supplying characterization services for TRU waste.
 The other two parts of this approval process include the evaluation of method performance data submitted by the measurement facility and quality assurance (QA) audits.

 This HSG PDP Plan describes the detailed elements of the program, including the nature of the test materials and the analyses required.
-This plan also identifies the criteria used to evaluate measurement facility performance and discusses the responsibilities of the HSG PDP coordinator, the standards preparation contractor (SPC), and the participating measurement facilities.
+This plan also identifies the criteria used to evaluate measurement facility performance and discusses the responsibilities of the HSG PDP coordinator, the standard gas vendor (SGV), the sample preparation contractor (SPC), and the participating measurement facilities.